emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 [https://docs.citrix.com/en-us/xenapp-and-xendesktop/7-15-ltsr/monitor/configuration-logging.html#generate-reports](https://docs.citrix.com/en-us/xenapp-and-xendesktop/7-15-ltsr/monitor/configuration-logging.html#generate-reports)

-The Energy Logserver accepts data from Citrix XenApp and XenDesktop server using the Filebeat agent.
+The ITRS Log Analytics accepts data from Citrix XenApp and XenDesktop server using the Filebeat agent.

 To identify and collect events from Citrix XenApp and XenDesktop servers, you need to set the correct path to the logs in the Filebeat configuration file.